Kevin Cheung

 New and holistic approach to natural hazards risk assessment and analysis of emergency response

-My international collaborators include researchers in Australia, Germany and the U.S. Funding will be seeked to support my postgraduate students to do exchanges and pay visits to these partners.
+Out team's international collaborators include researchers in Australia, Germany and the U.S. Funding will be seeked to support postgraduate students to do exchanges and pay visits to these partners.

 Recent publications (* corresponding author):